Echidna: Evolution

-The first divergence between oviparous (egg-laying) and viviparous (offspring develop internally) mammals is believed to have occurred during the Triassic period.
-However, there is still some disagreement on this estimated time of divergence.
-Though most findings from genetics studies (especially those concerning nuclear genes) are in agreement with the paleontological findings, some results from other techniques and sources, like mitochondrial DNA, are in slight disagreement with findings from fossils.
+The divergence between oviparous (egg-laying) and viviparous (offspring develop internally) mammals is believed to date to the Triassic period.
+Most findings from genetics studies (especially of nuclear genes) are in agreement with the palaeontological dating, but some other evidence, like mitochondrial DNA, give slightly different dates.

-Molecular clock data suggest echidnas split from platypuses between 19 and 48 million years ago, and that platypus-like fossils dating back to over 112.5 million years ago, therefore, represent basal forms, rather than close relatives of the modern platypus.
-This would imply that echidnas evolved from water-foraging ancestors that returned to living completely on the land, even though this put them in competition with marsupials.
-Although extant monotremes lack adult teeth (platypus have teeth only as a juvenile), many extinct monotreme species have been identified based on the morphology of their teeth.
+Molecular clock data suggest echidnas split from platypuses between 19 and 48 million years ago, so that platypus-like fossils dating back to over 112.5 million years ago represent basal forms, rather than close relatives of the modern platypus.
+This would imply that echidnas evolved from water-foraging ancestors that returned to land living, which put them in competition with marsupials.
+Although extant monotremes lack adult teeth (platypuses have teeth only as juveniles), many extinct monotreme species have been identified based on the morphology of their teeth.
 Of the eight genes involved in tooth development, four have been lost in both platypus and echidna, indicating that the loss of teeth occurred before the echidna-platypus split.

-Further evidence of possible water-foraging ancestors can be found in some of the echidna's phenotypic traits as well.
-These traits include hydrodynamic streamlining, dorsally projecting hind limbs acting as rudders, and locomotion founded on hypertrophied humeral long-axis rotation, which provides a very efficient swimming stroke.
-Consequently, oviparous reproduction in monotremes may have given them an advantage over marsupials, a view consistent with present ecological partitioning between the two groups.
-This advantage could as well be in part responsible for the observed associated adaptive radiation of echidnas and expansion of the niche space, which together contradict the fairly common assumption of halted morphological and molecular evolution that continues to be associated with monotremes.
+Further evidence of water-foraging ancestors can be found in some of the echidna's anatomy, including hydrodynamic streamlining, dorsally projecting hind limbs acting as rudders, and locomotion founded on hypertrophied humeral long-axis rotation, which provides an efficient swimming stroke.

+Oviparous reproduction in monotremes may give them an advantage over marsupials in some environments.
+Their observed adaptive radiation contradicts the assumption that monotremes are frozen in morphological and molecular evolution.

-It has been suggested that echidnas evolved in isolation in New Guinea when it was isolated from Australia.
-This would explain both their rarity in the fossil record, their local abundance in present times there and their acquisition of terrestrial niches, presumably without competition from marsupials.
+It has been suggested that echidnas originally evolved in New Guinea when it was isolated from Australia and from marsupials.
+This would explain their rarity in the fossil record, their abundance in present times in New Guinea, and their original adaptation to terrestrial niches, presumably without competition from marsupials.

 Taxonomy

-Echidnas are classified into three genera.
-The genus Zaglossus includes three extant species and two species known only from fossils, while only one extant species from the genus Tachyglossus is known.
-The third genus, Megalibgwilia, is known only from fossils.
+Echidnas are a small clade with two extant genera and four species.
+The genus Zaglossus includes three extant and two fossil species, with only one extant species from the genus Tachyglossus.